Jim Baird (politician): Personal life

+Baird is married to Danise née Swain, a registered nurse who graduated from Purdue University in 1968.
+Baird has three children: daughter Vanessa Lee Norsworthy, born 1968, and sons Stacey Gilbert, born 1972, and Jason Beau, born 1981.
 Baird's son, Beau, was elected chair of the Putnam County Republican Party in March 2017.
 Beau ran to replace him in the Indiana House of Representatives.
 Beau won the election on November 6, 2018.

-Baird resides in Greencastle.
+Baird resides outside of Greencastle in Clinton Township.
 Baird has attended Gobin United Methodist Church in Greencastle since 1975.